Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Conclusion

 \section{Conclusion}

 This work looks deeper at CPGA-Net, utilizing it as an attention mechanism grounded in theoretical formulas.
-We propose a stacked and modularized attention module to focus on image details.
-Additionally, we integrate gamma correction into the local branch, creating a Plug-in Attention module for each CP block.
-This enhancement makes our approach lightweight yet state-of-the-art in performance, maintaining strong efficiency and stable operation across devices with limited computational resources.
-In the future, we aim to integrate our approach into High Dynamic Range (HDR) imaging and exposure fusion, improving detail preservation in both bright and dark areas by leveraging brightness sensitivity through prior knowledge, such as channel and gamma-correction priors.
+We propose a stacked and modularized attention module to focus on image details and integrate gamma correction into the local branch, creating a Plug-in Attention module for each CP block.
+Moreover, we reevaluate the systematic design and propose two expanded applications with structural pruning and maximizing potential through theoretical and practical analysis.
+This enhancement makes our approach lightweight yet SOTA in performance, maintaining strong efficiency and stable operation across devices with limited computational resources.
+In the future, we are striving to improve the unsupervised learning of CPGA-Net+ and integrate our approach into HDR imaging and exposure fusion, improving detail preservation in both bright and dark areas by leveraging brightness sensitivity through prior knowledge, such as channel and gamma-correction priors.
 This will enhance the output's dynamic range and overall fidelity in real-world applications.